 A reasonable alternative to the JetBrains family of IDEs is Microsoft’s Visual Studio Code.
 VSCode is free, open source, and a better choice if you are doing Microsoft (.NET and/or C#) development.
 Most comparisons of the two environments result in JetBrains coming out slightly on top, with VS Code close behind.

 From a software engineering perspective, I do not believe it is in the best interest of the students to let them “use whatever IDE they want”.
 The IDE is, for a software engineer, analogous to the set of knives used by a chef: in both cases the tool is the most direct connection between the professional and their work product, and thus has a disproportionate impact on the quality and productivity of their work.
 The KCC culinary program does not let students use “whatever knives they want”; they require students to buy and use knives they have chosen as appropriate for a professional in training.

 If you decide to require them to use a different IDE, be sure that the benefits of that IDE outweigh the time that will be lost as they come up to speed using it.
 It might be more efficient for them to increase their facility with JetBrains as applied to the material in your course.

 How to do it:

-Tell your students that they are required to use the appropriate JetBrains IDE for software development (or VS Code, if you’re doing .NET or C#).
+Tell your students that they are required to use the appropriate JetBrains IDE (or VS Code) for software development.
 Explain the advantages of using your chosen IDE over the alternatives, and that they can help each other better if they all use the same IDE.
 Periodically check during in-class development periods to see that they are using the required IDE, and use it yourself for in-class demos.

 If a student has forgotten about JetBrains, refer them to the ICS 314 Development Environments module.